Kos Dodecanese, Greece Travel Guide

 For ferry departures, arrive at least 30-60 minutes before scheduled time.
 If traveling with a rental car, arrive 1-2 hours before departure.

-No specific exit fees or taxes for air or sea travel when departing from Greece for tourists.
-Departing from the airport taxes are typically included in flight ticket prices.
+No specific exit fees or taxes for air or travel by sea when departing from Greece for tourists.
+Leaving from the taxes at the airport are typically included in flight the price of admission.
 Port fees are incorporated into boat tickets.

 Kos International Airport (KGS) provides a selection of cafes and a duty-free shop for last-minute souvenirs or snacks.
 Other amenities are basic but sufficient for short waits.
 Ports in Kos Town, Mastichari, and Kardamena generally have cafes and waiting areas.